rwxrob/notes/Cycling/Cycling goals.md

 4. Acquire aero road race wheel set to pair with all-road rambler wheel set
 ## Long term

-- Plan one week-long performance bikepacking trip per year in addition to regulars
+- Plan one supported week-long performance bikepacking trip per year in addition to regulars

+I have money and am old, lol.
+Why not focus on enjoying the riding as much as possible.
+As for all the solo stuff and logistical planning?
+Been there, done that (professionally).
+Now it's my turn for the young ones to support me.
+I get to be the old rich guy sipping beverage